Nepsoul/markrepo-test/test.md

 <h3>3.
 Get help</h3>

-- Would like to join TEJ discord community, please email us at tej.fellowship@gmail.com with the subject as "Request to join TEJ Discord Community".
+- Would like to join TEJ discord community, please email us at tej.fellowship@gmail.com with the subject "Request to join TEJ Discord Community".
 We will provide you additional information.

 ---